rangle/pinocchio/README.md

 # pinocchio

+THIS PROJECT IS STILL JUST A DRAFT PROOF OF CONCEPT

 This project tries to mix latest modern tools for web application test automation and machine learning techniques, a very hot technological trend among test automation vendors.
 We try to do this keepiong the tools open source and simple.
 This folder, stil in its infancy is going to be the repository of code, code samples and kep documents.
 This is project DOES NOT intend to replace the work of a QA or developer manually testing a web application.
 The intent is to leverage this work but helping that person automate the more routine tasks and speed up the